Rholais/Rholais.github.io/csci3150/gdb/debug.md

 ##  Conditional Breakpoints

 Now that we know where and when the segfault is occuring, we want to watch what the program is doing right before it crashes.
 One way to do this is to step through, one at a time, every statement of the program until we get to the point of execution where we want to see what is happening.
 This works, but sometimes you may want to just run to a particular section of code and stop execution at that point so you can examine data at that location.
 If you have ever used a debugger you are probably familiar with the concept of breakpoints.
 Basically, a breakpoint is a line in the source code where the debugger should break execution.
-In our example, we want to look at the code in `LinkedList<int>::remove ()` so we would want to set a breakpoint at line 58 of main.cpp.
+In our example, we want to look at the code in `LinkedList<int>::remove()` so we would want to set a breakpoint at line 58 of main.cpp.
 Since you may not know the exact line number, you can also tell the debugger which function to break in using `break` or `b` command.
 Here is what we want to type for our example:

     (gdb) b LinkedList<int>::remove
     Breakpoint 1 at 0x400dd3: file main.cpp, line 58.
     (gdb)

 So now Breakpoint 1 is set at main.cpp, line 58 as desired.
 (The reason the breakpoint gets a number is so we can refer to the breakpoint later, for example if we want to delete it.)
 So when the program is run, it will return control to the debugger everytime it reaches line 58.

+This may not be desirable if the method is called many times but only has problems with certain values that are passed.
+Conditional breakpoints can help us here.
+For our example, we know that the program crashes when `LinkedList<int>::remove()` is called with a value of `1`.
+So we might want to tell the debugger to only break at line 52 if `item_to_remove` is equal to `1`.
+This can be done by issuing the following command:

+    (gdb) condition 1 item_to_remove==1
+    (gdb)

+This basically says *Only break at Breakpoint 1 if the value of `item_to_remove` is 1.* Now we can run the program and know that the debugger will only break here when the specified condition is true.